shin1m/recyclone/README.md

 ## Scanning Object Graphs

-Scanning object graphs is done non-recursively by using a linked list.
+Scanning object graphs is done non-recursively by using an intrusive linked list.

 ## No Scanning Blacks on Each Increment/Decrement Operation